 My 8 year old then begins her independent work while I work with my 7 year old.
-This little one is easily distracted and overwhelmed and often needs “over-teaching” for things to stick; so I stay with her for everything.
+This little one is easily distracted and overwhelmed.
+She needs “over-teaching” and consistent review for things to stick; so I stay with her for everything.

 Then, I work with my other struggling learner (10 year old).
 His reading and attention are well in hand now, but he still struggles with overwhelm and diligence.
 He’s reached a point where he can work independently for 5-10 minutes, depending on the area of study, but we still have a long way to go.

 Lastly, I work with my 8 year old, reviewing her independent work and teaching anything that needs a direct lesson.

 2021 UPDATE: We’re still teaching one on one, but the order is a bit different.
 See our current routine here!